ENS Logo

 In what way could I lose access to my name?

 The .eth registrar is built to ensure once issued, a name cannot be revoked or taken away from its owner.
-Potential loss can occur if the owner losses access to their private key, or if the owner forgets to renew their name.
+Potential loss can occur if the owner loses access to their private key, or if the owner forgets to renew their name.

 Root Registry